mateusmatosleonardo/mateusmatosleonardo/README.md

 -->

 # Mateus Matos Leonardo  👨‍💻
-My name is Mateus, and I'm a computer science student.
+My name is Mateus and I'm a computer science student.

 ### 🤞 "I'm the product of my decisions" 🧠

-- 👨‍💻 Mobile Develop (pleno)
+- 👨‍💻 Front-End Developer
-- 👨‍🎓 Computer science 7º semester
+- 👨‍🎓 Computer science 8º semester

 ### Skills and knowledge 👇
 <!--